Omnext/omnext.github.io/_best_practices/mendix/suggested_best_practices/x-Localize-set-to-false-when-using-DateTime-as-Date-+-time.markdown

 ---

 layout: post
+rulenumber:
-title:  "Localize set to false when using DateTime as Date + time"
+title:  "Localize set to false when using DateTime as Date + Time"
-categories: Datamodel
-prio:
-rulenumber: 41
-rulename:
-ruleset:
+characteristic:
+impact_prio:
+effort_prio:

 ---